Gaur4vGaur/Gaur4vGaur.github.io/_posts/java/2024-12-22-advancedJava_understandingImmutability.md

 * I will make sure that instance fields do not have any reference to mutable objects (I will cover this in detail in later articles).
 * Finally, I will also provide `equals()`, `hashCode()` and `toString()` methods for this class.

-Now that I know, what needs to be done, let me action it next.
+Now that I know, what needs to be done, I will move on to it next.

 ### Immutable Product
 Here is the immutable `Product`.